1,000+ Opportunities

 org Southern Minnesota Initiative Foundation is a 501(c)(3) and all donations are tax deductible 36-3454285.
 Sign-up for our newsletter! © 2005 – 2025, Southern Minnesota Initiative Foundation

-Based on current listing details, eligibility includes: Nonprofits and public organizations in SMIF's 20-county region in Southern Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits and public organizations in SMIF's 20-county region in Southern Minnesota.
+Confirm the full requirements in the official notice before applying.